kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 My intention was to include a waterfall or panadapter to the uSDR-pico project, for this, I included a ILI9341 240x320 without touch to the project, and also, changed the software to generate the waterfall.

-Initially, I have used Visual Studio, but for personal reasons, I ported all code to Arduino IDE.
+Initially, I have used Visual Studio, but after some considerations, I ported all code to Arduino IDE.
 So, to compile and run this code you need the Arduino IDE installed for a Raspberry Pi Pico project.

 I also, choose not to change the original software as much as possible, and focused on the waterfall implementation, mostly in the dsp.c.